 The cage has a loop to attach a piece of string or some means of holding it between the combs of the hive.
 String, a paperclip or whatever you chose should be attached before the recipient hive is opened.

 The recipient hive must be queenless and with no laying workers and no queencells.
 Open the hive in the usual way using the minimal amount of smoke.
 Remove the outer frame to allow easy access and slide the frames across to locate one near the centre.
-The queen in her cage with the plastic tab intact is hung between two brood combs, a few centimetres down from the top bars.
+The queen in her cage with the plastic tab intact is placed between two brood combs.
+You can do this in two different ways, either hand the cage a few centimetres down from the top bars or place the cage sideways and push it down to the top is level with the top bars of the frames either side.
+In this way, the queen and her feet are protected by the top bars at each side however bees in the hive still have access to the queen at what is now, the top and bottom of the cage.
 You may need to squash some comb to get the cage in.
 It is not advisable to rely on squashing the comb to keep the cage in place as it may fall down and then the queen will be ignored, however once the cage is in place, the frames can be slid together and the outer frame put back in place.

-The hive is closed up and left for 2 or 3 days.
+The safest method is to leave the queen in the cage for 2 or 3 days before removing the plastic tab.
 Within the hive the bees will get used to the pheromone of the new queen and will look after her – feeding through the cage.
 If they take a dislike to her, she is safe inside.

 Recommendation: If there is no income, a gentle feed will make the bees calmer and keep them busy processing the syrup and may make acceptance more reliable.
 (Ensure the feeder can't drip on the queen!).